 Lubos Pastor is Charles P. McQuaid Professor of Finance at the University of Chicago Booth School of Business.
-He is also a Research Associate at the National Bureau of Economic Research and a Research Fellow at the Centre for Economic Policy and Research.
-In addition, he is an Associate Editor of the Journal of Finance and Journal of Financial Economics, the Vice President of the Western Finance Association, a member of the CRSP Indexes Advisory Council, and a former Associate Editor of the Review of Financial Studies.
+He is also co-director of the Fama-Miller Center for Research in Finance, Vice President of the Western Finance Association, member of the CRSP Indexes Advisory Council, Research Associate at the National Bureau of Economic Research, and Research Fellow at the Centre for Economic Policy and Research.
+In addition, he is an Associate Editor of the Journal of Finance and Journal of Financial Economics, and a former Associate Editor of the Review of Financial Studies.

 Professor Pastor’s research focuses mostly on financial markets and asset management.
 He has written on a broad range of topics such as liquidity risk, political uncertainty, stock price bubbles, stock volatility, return predictability, technological revolutions, portfolio choice, performance evaluation, returns to scale in active management, indexing, and IPOs.
 He has analyzed various effects of parameter uncertainty and learning in finance.
 His articles have appeared in the American Economic Review, Journal of Finance, Journal of Financial Economics, Journal of Political Economy, Review of Financial Studies, as well as nonacademic outlets such as Bloomberg and the Financial Times.
 His research has been awarded numerous prizes, such as two Smith Breeden Prizes, two Fama/DFA Prizes, Whitebox Advisors Selected Research Prize, Goldman Sachs Asset Management Prize, Barclays Global Investors Prize, Rothschild Caesarea Center Best Paper Award, two Geewax, Terker & Co.
 Prizes, Marshall Blume Prize, the NASDAQ Award, and the Q Group Award.